 Kids could also use them as gifts for Mother's Day, Father's Day or a parent's birthday.

-This fun and easy bird feeder craft uses a soda bottle, a wooden spoon, a small eye screw and some string.
-The idea came from Spoonful.
-Their directions call for using a one liter bottle, but a 16 or 20 ounce bottle works fine.
-If you use the smaller bottle, you’ll only need to use one spoon.
+This fun and easy bird feeder craft uses a soda bottle, a wooden spoon, a small eye screw, and some string.
+You can use a 16 or 20-ounce bottle or a one-liter bottle.
+If you use the smaller bottle, you'll only need to use one spoon.

 Using a marker, draw an asterisk on one side of the bottle about an inch from the bottom.
 On the opposite side of the bottle, draw a circle about 1 inch in diameter.
 Parents, you'll use a craft knife and carefully cut along the lines of the asterisk.
 Cut out the circle.

-Take the handle of the wooden spoon and insert it into the circle, through the bottle and out through the asterisk slits.
+Insert the handle of the wooden spoon into the circle, through the bottle and out through the asterisk slits.